New release: 1.8.0

 Thanks

-Thanks to everyone who contributed to this release and provided full, analyzable bug reports, suggestions and feedback!
+Thanks to everyone who contributed to this release and provided full, analyzable bug reports, suggestions, feedback and - of course - funding!

 A special Thank You! to these 27 fine people for their PRs!